flibedinsky/iatoolkit/docs/companies_and_components.md

 # Prompts
 # Defines the ordered list of categories and the prompts available in the UI.
-# Prompts are files in the company prompts/ folder, abd the
-# name of the file is the prompt name.prompt.
-# Example: analisis_ventas.prompt
 prompt_categories:
   - "General"
-  - "Análisis Avanzado"     # sample for adding more categories
+  - "Análisis Avanzado"

 prompts:
-  - category: "General"     # assign this prompt to the category "General"
+  - category: "General"
     name: "analisis_ventas"
     description: "Analisis de ventas"
     order: 1